 Your First Choice

-The Engineering program at McNeese State University is accredited by the Engineering Accreditation Commission of ABET, www.abet.org under the general engineering criteria.
+Accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria.

 Engineering Program Mission Statement